philgentric/klik/Linux.md

 **gradle audio_player**

-(note well: normally you can run only one player at a time)
+(note well: you can run only one player at a time)

-Note: as an alternative to gradle, you can use jbang:
+Note: as an alternative to gradle, you can use (1) jbang or (2) the mill

 **sdk install jbang**

 **jbang src/main/java/klik/Klik_application.java**